Is Walking Exercise? 18 Answers to Your Walking for Fitness Questions

 Once you find a walking shoe that is right for you, you can stick with that model shoe as long as you replace it when necessary.
 Walking shoes have a limited lifespan because you are breaking them down just a little bit with every step that you take in them.

-After travelling for 500 miles, most walking shoes need to be recycled.
+After traveling for 500 miles, most walking shoes need to be recycled.
 In fact, a typical athletic shoe is built to only last for about 350 miles.
 But if you are walking and not running, you are not pounding your shoes as hard.
 This can lengthen the life of your shoes to 500 miles, but it is important to not go past that point.

 You should also take your weight into consideration.
 Your shoes will wear out faster if you weigh more.
 If you are walking an average of about four hours each week, be sure to replace your shoes every six months.
 Buy shoes more frequently if you are walking more than this each week.